 Even if they have omnichannel built into their approach, Hakimi says, “many of the channels they use are controlled manually by agents.
 Or, if it’s automated, they have little to no control over when to automate that channel.”

-To deliver higher contact rates and bring success to your sales and lead gen team, omnichannel is the way to go – and, it’s just one of the outbound call center trends for 2022 in our series to help contact centers stay competitive.
-From driving smarter dialing strategies and maintaining compliance, to reaching customers between multiple devices and across generations, the right omnichannel solutions for 2022 and beyond are backed by automation that saves you and your team time, so that you can do more of what you do best.
+To deliver higher contact rates and bring success to your sales and lead gen team, omnichannel combined with speed to lead is the way to go – and, it’s just one of the outbound call center trends for 2023 in our series to help contact centers stay competitive.
+From driving smarter dialing strategies and maintaining compliance, to reaching customers between multiple devices and across generations, the right omnichannel solutions for 2023 and beyond are backed by automation that saves you and your team time, so that you can do more of what you do best.

-Tour Convoso’s omnichannel solution and learn about our automation-driven suite of tools.
+Tour Convoso’s omnichannel solution and learn about our automation-driven suite of tools that delivers unmatched speed to lead at scale.